GabrielBaiano/personal-library/README.md

 <br>
 <div>
 <p>
   <em>This is my personal library.
-Here I share the books I’m currently reading and my thoughts, reflections, and notes about each one.</em>
+Here I share the books I’m currently reading, along with my thoughts, reflections, and notes on each one.
+  I will make the books I read available here.
+You can download them to read for free — I’ll discuss this further below regarding piracy — and form your own conclusions.

+  Disclaimer: As I’m Brazilian, Portuguese is my primary language, which means most of the books I read are in Portuguese.
+However, I also read many books in English.
+  For this reason, I’ll always try to make an English version of each book available, regardless of the language I read it in, so more people can enjoy it.</em>
 </p>
 </div>